 - Diverticular disease, caused by outpouchings of the colon wall

-- Abnormalities of the blood vessels in the large intestine
+- Problems in the blood vessels in the large intestine

 - Meckel’s diverticulum, usually seen in children and young adults

-Gastrointestinal bleeding may be microscopic (occult blood), or may be easily seen as red blood, or black tar-like bowel movements, called melena.
+Gastrointestinal bleeding may be microscopic, so you can’t see it.
+(Doctors call that “occult” blood.)
+Or you may easily see it as red blood, or black tar-like bowel movements.

 How Do I Take a Fecal Occult Blood Test?

-How Should I Prepare for the Fecal Occult Blood Test?
+How Often Do I Need to Have a Fecal Occult Blood Test?

 You don’t have to take these tests.
 There are other methods -- such as colonoscopy (in which the doctor uses a flexible tube with a tiny camera on it to check your entire colon); CT colonography (also called a virtual colonoscopy, which is a CT scan of your colon); and tests that check your poop for cancer DNA.